-To make sure that the plugin discovery mechanism works, add kedro-mlflow and kedro-vertexai as a dependencies to src/requirements.txt and run:
+To make sure that the plugin discovery mechanism works, add kedro-mlflow and kedro-kubeflow as a dependencies to src/requirements.in and run:

-'''

-$ pip install -r src/requirements.txt
+- \$ pip-compile src/requirements.in > src/requirements.txt

+- \$ kedro install

-$ kedro mlflow init
+- \$ kedro mlflow init

-'''

-Then, adjust the kedro-mlflow configuration and point to the mlflow server by editing conf/base/mlflow.yml and adjusting server.mlflow_tracking_uri key.
+Then, adjust the kedro-mlflow configuration and point to the mlflow server by editing conf/base/mlflow.yml and adjusting mlflow_tracking_uri key.
 Then, build the image:

-'''

-$ kedro docker build
+\$ kedro docker build

-'''

 And re-push the image to the remote registry.
+Finally, reupload the pipeline:

 And verify how does it look in the Kubeflow UI.
-You should notice mlflow-start-run step on the very top.
+You should notice mlflow-start-run step on the very top: